Organising your learning

 - Read with a purpose and ignore the sections that are not helpful.
 Use structure (introduction, conclusion, dot points, headings and subheadings) to help you identify what's important.
 Scan for specific information using keywords.

-- Pre-read your lecture notes, textbooks, weekly topics in the unit guides.
+- Pre-read your class notes, textbooks and weekly topics in the unit guides.

-- Revise after each lecture and start preparing for assessments and exams from Week 1.
+- Revise after each lecture and start preparing for assessments and exams.
+Do this from Week 1.

 Deakin software library

 The Deakin Software Library provides you with access to software useful for studying at Deakin.

 Unistart is a self-access online resource available in CloudDeakin to help you:

 - learn how to learn online in CloudDeakin